SemanticComputing/sparql2storymap/README.md

 `url` is the SPARQL endpoint URL.

 `qry` is the SPARQL query.
-The query results should include the following variables: `?id ?start_time ?end_time ?description ?lat ?lon ?title`.
-If `?title` is not included, characters until the first period in `?description` will be used for the event title.
+The query results should include the following variables:
+`?id ?start_time ?end_time ?description ?lat ?lon ?title`.
+`?id` will be used to group events together so that each event appears only once.
+If an event has, e.g., multiple values for `?place_label` only one of them will be shown on the map.
+If `?title` is not included, the title of each slide will be `[?place_label + ' ' + ]?time_start[-?time_end]` (multiple `?place_label`s will be concatenated).

 `overview_title` is the title for the first (overview) slide.